-Electric vehicles to grid and vehicle to home
+Electric vehicles to grid-and vehicle to home

-While the charging of EVs from the grid is already accounted for in AEMO's forecast demand traces, the potential discharging of EVs to the home and/or grid (when this is assumed to occur based on the scenario) is modelled in the capacity outlook models with a daily energy target constraint.
-The profile of the discharge pattern will be optimised within the models, with a maximum load value used to reflect constraints on the ability to discharge, taking into account driving patterns.
+While the charging of EVs from the grid is and vehicle-to-home discharge are already accounted for in AEMO's forecast demand traces, the potential discharging of EVs to the home and/or-grid (when this is assumed to occur based on the scenario) is modelled in the capacity outlook models with as a daily energy target constraint. form of controllable battery storage, similar to VPPs.
+The profile of the charge and discharge pattern behaviour is optimised within the models, with a maximum load value used to reflect constraints on the ability to discharge, taking into account driving patterns.